 How do you manage all of your personal and business activities?

-With difficulty, it is really hard to find the balance.
+With difficulty, it is tough to find the balance.
 But like everything, you’ve got to be disciplined.
-You’ve got to try not to let work encroach on personal life and personal life encroach on work.
+You’ve got to try not to let work encroach on my personal life and personal life encroach on work.
 Not always possible.

 Thanks to Gaynor Paynter for sharing her story!